examdawn/NEP2020_2023_BCA/4thsem/Computer-Multimedia-Animation/lab/partb.md

 ---
 # Computer Multimedia and Animation - Lab Part B

 ## Q1.
-Write a HTML5 program to draw shapes using SVG like rectangle, line, polygon, polyline
+Write an HTML/5 program to draw shapes using SVG like rectangle, line, polygon, polyline

 ::: details See code
 ```html